plafer/Tissue.jl/README.md

 + Add closed loop control in determining the sleep period for polling the generator calculator.
     + Technically, we could be polling too fast and filling up the `Channel` buffers.
-+ Flow limiter: Initialized to 30fps, which may be way to fast for some systems.

 # Performance improvements
 + Don't use structs that have fields with abstract types, see [this](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-fields-with-abstract-type)